 2. Window sills help hold a window in place.

 Window sills are necessary because they are a part of a building’s structure.
 They serve as the framing of the window to keep it in place.
 Without a window sill, the opening of that window would sway and shift as the foundation settles.
 This could jeopardize the integrity of an installation causing cracks and an unleveled structure.
 The window sill acts as a brace to reinforce the wall.
 If nothing else, then incorporating window sills are an absolute must when it comes to setting a building budget.

 In the earlier builds, window sills were made of wood because it was easier and less expensive to get.
 The downside to this is that because wood is a living organism—a plant to be exact, it will eventually decay.
 And as a plant that has been removed from the ground, it then becomes the perfect burrowing ground for carpenter ants, grubs, and worse, termites if not treated.

 Marble Window Sills, Your Other Alternative to Wood

 Builders eventually got smart and started treating the wood to make it last longer, but time usually gets the best of this type of material and a replacement is inevitable.
 This is where other types of building materials come into play bringing about more options, and marble is considered one of those options—the most popular building materials for window sills to date, not only because it’s more durable, but also it’s visually attractive.

 Marble window sills are also an organic material, but it won’t break down or decay like wood because of how it is made.
 Marble is created from an immense amount of heat that’s hot enough to melt limestone and other surrounding minerals.
 Marble is water and fireproof, and with the proper sealant, it won’t stain.
 Another great feature about marble that makes it so decorative is the variety of colors.
-You can either download our online catalog here, or visit us online to see some examples of our marble window sill selection.

 Knowing What Kind of Trendy Marble Window Sills to Buy